What is vibrance vs saturation?

 To conclude these definitions, saturation in photo editing adjusts all of the pixels in a photograph while vibrance only adjusts the muted pixels in a photograph.
 Pixels are the tiny little squares or dots of color (picture elements) that when put together make a complete picture.

 The Importance of Vibrance vs Saturation and Colors

 Color theory is a very interesting and significant concept in photography.
 Color theory refers to how color affects the psychology of people.
 Each color has the capacity to bring out a specific response from whoever looks at that color.
-For example, a bright red tends to be an exciting color while a light blue is calming.
+For example, bright red tends to be an exciting color while light blue is calming.

 The colors you use for your photography will impact how a viewer interprets your work.
 If you make the colors too saturated with a moody picture or lack vibrancy for an exciting picture, your audience won’t be able to understand your photograph because the colors are counterintuitive to the subject matter.